 - Firstly, it’s important to have a strong online presence.
 Websites are fundamental for newsletter campaigns.
 Your calls to action (i.e., subscribe) should always be prominently displayed there.

 - Integrating sticky widgets into sidebars can come in handy in making sure nobody leaves your websites without having stumbled across your calls to sign up.

 - Conduct surveys on your websites, promote them on social media, and ask for email contacts to deliver the results.
-You may design them in such a way that participants can subscribe before, during, and at the end.
-Or you advertise that the results will be published in your newsletter.
+You may design them in such a way that participants can subscribe before, during, or after.
+You can advertise that the results will be published in your newsletter.

-- Another popular incentive often driving people to sign up is offering practical information in the form of factsheets or whitepapers in exchange for contact details and consent to the subscription.
+- Another popular incentive that often drives people to sign up is offering practical information in the form of factsheets or whitepapers in exchange for contact details and consent to the subscription.

 - The more personalised newsletters come across the more likely they are to enthuse audiences with their content.
 Multimedia content (infotainment), relatable language and reader-sensitive topics will help you keep new readers engaged over a longer period of time.

 So far, so good.
 But how to drive people to actually go vote for you?
 Here are some suggestions: